About the course

 - Ecclesiology in an Ecumenical Context

 The Doctrine, Context and Practice unit is taught by weekly classes.
 The other three modules are taught by individual supervision.
-This means that each student will be provided with a tutor with whom they meet regularly to discuss their written work, resulting in the extended 7,000-word essay.
+This means that each student will be provided with a tutor with whom they meet regularly to discuss their written work, resulting in an extended essay for each unit taken.

 In Part II of the MTh, students will write a dissertation of up to 20,000 words on an agreed aspect of applied theology.
 This dissertation can be completed part-time.

 Students will be assigned supervisors to help you formulate and prepare your essay projects, as well as the dissertation.
 The number of meetings with supervisors will vary, but you should expect regular, at least fortnightly interactions with supervisors, tutors or course coordinators, whether at classes or in one-to-one meetings.

 For this course, the allocation of graduate supervision is the responsibility of the Faculty of Theology and Religion and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Theology and Religion.

 In addition to a dissertation on an agreed aspect of applied theology, each unit in Part I is assessed by an extended essay.